API Reference

 AgentHTTP

 AgentHTTP is the HTTP transport for a local Agent.
-It exposes the agent's session and control surfaces over HTTP endpoints, making it accessible from browser clients, curl, or any HTTP-capable tool.
+It exposes the RemoteAgent session API, remote plugin actions, and Shell approval operations over HTTP.

 Only available when you install @downcity/server: